BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

   $ComputerSid = Get-DomainComputer attackersystem -Properties objectsid | Select -Expand objectsid

-We now need to build a generic ACE with the attacker-added computer SID as the pricipal, and get the binary bytes for the new DACL/ACE:
+We now need to build a generic ACE with the attacker-added computer SID as the principal, and get the binary bytes for the new DACL/ACE:

 ::